suyccc/ToolUniverse/docs/tools/remote/vllm_batch_inference.md

 - Add `"api_type": "VLLM"` and point `"model_id"` at the shared checkpoint.
 - Set per-tool sampling knobs such as `"temperature"` and `"max_new_tokens"`; `AgenticTool` forwards them to `VLLMClient.infer_batch`, so different evaluators can reuse the same engine with different decoding behavior.
-- Connection details (engine launch, registry host/port, auth key) live in the orchestrator's `vllm` block.
-When `EvaluationOrchestrator` starts the proxy it exports `TOOLUNIVERSE_VLLM_MANAGER_*` for every worker, so the tool definition only needs model-scoped options.
+- Connection details (engine launch, registry host/port, auth key) should be injected by whatever process boots the registry.
+Export `TOOLUNIVERSE_VLLM_MANAGER_*` before instantiating tools so their configs only need model-scoped options.
 - Example:
   ```json
   {